open/close all folders

 - Alignment: Neutral Evil

-- Portfolio: Aliens are Bastards, Alien Blood, Enemy Mine in the Sixth Game, Everything's Squishier with Cephalopods, Flying Saucer, Homing Projectile, Ray Gun, Starfish Aliens
+- Portfolio: Aliens Are Bastards, Alien Blood, Enemy Mine in the Sixth Game, Flying Saucer, Homing Projectile, Ray Gun, Starfish Aliens

 - Domains: Aliens, Invasion, Betrayal, War, Conflict, Kidnapping